 Come for the sport.

-When things normalise a bit, we love a game.
-Rugby - fab.
-Soccer, D'oh!
+Sport is back and we love a game.
+Rugby - big time.
+Soccer, sure!
 Cricket - batty.
 Gee-gees - giddy up!

 We subscribe to Sky and BT Sports.
 We can show two games at once on the big screens, and smaller ones around the bar.